LII41333733/word-guess-game/README.md

 - “I’m interested in making a path instead of following a trail.”
 - “In a world filled with despair, we must still dare to dream.
 And in a world filled with distrust, we must still dare to believe.”

-You win!
+You Win!

-YOU LOSE:

 “I don’t care if the whole world is against you or teasing you or saying you’re not gonna make it.
-Believe in yourself, no matter what. ” Michael Jackson
+Believe in yourself, no matter what."

-Try Again
+Try Again!